AlfaDitoOnGithub/Construct3_8bitshooter/README.md

 Teknik Pengembangan Game - Game Development Technique

-Using Construct 3, I Challange Myself to follow a tutorial provided witch is available here link[https://www.construct.net/en/tutorials/create-8-bit-style-side-1448]
+Using Construct 3, I Challange Myself to follow a tutorial provided witch is available here link[https://www.construct.net/en/tutorials/create-8-bit-style-side-1448] Of course changing certain things as i need them.

 using resources that are royalty free and available in the net